Why Crosseyed Gallery?

 We believe it is more important to own an original woodblock print, from the first printing or at least while the artist was still alive, than a pristine reprint by a later publisher.
 Even if the quality of an original print is low, the authenticity and provenance trumps the quality of a reprint.
 In fact, a worn print tells the most interesting story, was it stored in an album or a chest, passed down from parent to child, thumbed through on idle evenings, made it through floods, fires and wars, shared, purchased and repurchased multiple times?
 A pristine print, is just that, beautiful but - no human story to tell.

 We price our prints based on three factors, overall print quality, print edition, and what we paid for the print.
 Many of our prints are priced below larger galleries and sellers because we managed to purchase them at a low cost - we pass that on to you.
-If there's a particular print you are looking for, enter it's name into Google and see how much it's selling for from other sources - compare that to our pricing and we hope you'll see a savings.
-It’s possible for anyone to collect and enjoy original, affordable woodblock prints.
+If there's a particular print you are looking for, enter it's name into Google and (if you can find it) see how much it's selling for from other sources - compare that to our pricing and we think you'll see a savings.
+We believe it’s possible for anyone to collect and enjoy original, affordable woodblock prints.

 We welcome helpful comments and additional information from Ukiyo-e collectors.
 We hope you enjoy our collection and the original articles.
 Please contact us if you have a question or comment.